 In contested divorce cases, things do not always go over so smoothly.
 The reality is that, in many divorce cases, spouses cannot amicably agree on all the terms of their divorce.
 Especially in cases that involve child custody or significant financial assets, it simply isn’t prudent for one party to concede to an unfair settlement.
 Under the Georgia Uniform Rules for Superior Courts (Rule 24.7), a superior court may not issue a final divorce decree until “all contestable issues in the case have been finally resolved.”
-In other words, if the parties cannot reach an agreement about certain “contestable issues,” then the court cannot finalize the divorce.
+In other words, if they cannot agree they must have a hearing in which the court will resolve all unresolved issues.

 In contested divorce cases, the parties will enter a formalized legal process that involves (1) submitting pleadings to the court about the contested issue, (2) going through discovery to find relevant information/evidence about the issue, (3) attending court-ordered mediation to resolve the issue, and (4) going to trial, if necessary, to resolve any ongoing divorce issues.
 In these contested divorce cases, the parties may ultimately reach an out-of-court settlement prior to trial.